chipsheppard/danforthart/readme.txt

 class="big" : Font size -> 125%
 class="intro" : Light font, size = 30px
-class="circle-num" : A 28x28 black circle you can put a character into, numbers for example. class="num-list" : To be placed on an unordered list! <ul class="num-list">
-				   Used when "circle-num" characters are placed in each <li> - replaces default bullet points. class="oh" : overflow: hidden;
+class="circle-num" : A 28x28 black circle you can put a character into, numbers for example. class="num-list" : To be placed on an unordered list! <ul class="num-list"> Used when "circle-num" characters are placed in each <li> - replaces default bullet points. class="oh" : overflow: hidden;

+= Anything Else I Should Know? =

+The logo is constrained to 300px wide max.

+<hr>             is 10% black
+<hr class=“alt”> is 50% white

+BlockQuote:
+citations go in <cite> tags.
+A <span> tag inside the <cite> tag will unBold the text.

 == Changelog ==